-In her Petition for Appeal, Employee requests that she be reinstated to her former position and be given a displaced workers certificate.
+In his Petition for Appeal, Employee requests that he be reinstated to his former position.
 Employee challenges the procedure, process, and substance of the RIF.
-She claims that the RIF was procedurally and substantively flawed and it was conducted in a discriminatory and arbitrary manner.
-Employee further claims that the RIF was pretextual, conducted for inappropriate statutory reasons, and was actually a disguised termination.
-She alleges that the work in her position was still being performed by other individuals in violation of the applicable Collective Bargaining Agreement ("CBA").
-13
+He claims that the RIF was procedurally and substantively flawed and it was conducted in a discriminatory and arbitrary manner.
+Employee further claims that the RIF was pre-textual, conducted for inappropriate statutory reasons, and was actually a disguised termination.
+He alleges that the work in his position was still being performed by other individuals in violation of the applicable Collective Bargaining Agreement ("CBA").

-In her brief, Employee also makes the following contentions:
+In his brief, Employee also makes the following contentions: